-King County Parks has evolved from 150 acres in 1938 to more than 26,000 acres today.
-Our mission is to serve communities and enhance regional quality of life through partnerships, entrepreneurial initiatives, and sound stewardship of parks, trails and public open space.
-Per our business plan, we also seek to cultivate strong relationships with non-profit, corporate and community partner to enhance park amenities for King County residents while leveraging taxpayers' dollars.
+King County Parks has evolved from 150 acres in 1938 to more than 28,000 acres today.
+Our mission is to steward, enhance and acquire parks to inspire healthy communities.
+Per the 2002 business plan, which re-shaped the way Parks does business, we seek to cultivate strong relationships with non-profit, corporate and community partners to enhance park amenities for King County residents while reducing costs.

-King County Parks is largely funded through a property tax levy, which the voters of King County approved on August 6, 2013 by more than 70 percent.
-The Parks, Trails, and Open Space Replacement Levy will generate an estimated $66 million per year from 2014 through 2019 through a CPI-indexed property tax levy lid lift of 18.77 cents per $1,000 of assessed value – an estimated $56 per year for the owner of a home valued at $300,000.
-It replaced two parks levies, the King County Parks Levy and the Open Space and Trails Levy, which expired at the end of 2013.
+King County Parks is largely funded through a property tax levy, which the voters of King County approved on in August 2019 by more than 70 percent.
+The 2020-2025 Parks, Recreation Trails, and Open Space Levy will generate an estimated $810 million over six years through a CPI-indexed property tax levy lid lift of 18.32 cents per $1,000 of assessed value.

 We hope you enjoy your time in King County's award-winning parks!